 Below are ten (10) steps to starting a local TSA chapter.
 These can help guide you as you get your chapter started or if you need to revamp your local chapter.

 We know starting a chapter can be very daunting.
 We want you to know we are here for you.
 On September 22, 2021 at 3:00 – 5:00 pm, we will be hosting a zoom for new advisors to come, ask questions and get some answers.

 We also do not want to forget the seasoned advisors that may have questions as well.
 So on September 23, 2021 at 3:00 – 5:00 pm, we will be hosting another zoom for seasoned (and new) advisors to join to ask questions or just to network with one another.
 Please use the link below to register for either zoom sessions so we can have an idea of how many advisors we will have.

 - Select a few enthusiastic students to organize a TSA chapter.

 - Encourage this group to become familiar with TSA before they begin.
-A good place to start is the Missouri TSA website referenced above.
+A good place to start is our website.

 - For single sections, select four or five students from the class.

 - For school-wide chapters, select at least one representative from each class or lab course.